fabianaespino/fabianaespino/README.md

 My focus is on building dashboards that get used to help businesses plan for the future.

-When I'm not working with data, I enjoy baking, hiking, crocheting.
-I love the "aha!" moment when data reveals something new and useful.
+When I'm not working with data, I enjoy baking, hiking, crocheting. <!-- I love the "aha!" moment when data reveals something new and useful.-->

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://fabianaespino.github.io/)